natf17/nextjs-demo/README.md

 For example, if the date is May 1, 2023, the current season has the year 2023.
 If the date is September 1, 2023, then the current season has the year 2024.

 The app non-deterministically chooses **a** current season.
 To avoid undefined behavior, only add one season per year per event type.

-## App images

-Where do the images come from?

-- background image: loaded from the project directory (`/public/bg_flipped.jpeg`)
-- icons in home page and map page: mui library
-- the header logo: loaded from the project directory (`/public/headerLogo.svg`)
-- header back button and language picker: mui library
-- images in menu page grid, about page, and maps: the src url is extracted from the GraphQL response, which is appended to NEXT_PUBLIC_VERCEL_IMG_API

-The global.values configuration currently isn't being used.

 ## The Map page